tweedegolf/storage-abstraction/publish/Storage/README.md

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

 Because the local adapter does not support signed urls, this method behaves exactly the same as `getPublicURL` when using the local adapter, see previous section.

+> [!NOTE] If you are connected to Azure using the password less option or with a SAS token you get an error: "Can only generate the SAS when the client is initialized with a shared key credential"
+> Please use any of the other ways to login to Azure if you want to use this method.

 ### getFileAsStream